kb-dk/solr-and-snippets/corpus_analysis/README.md

 Beauty is in the eye of the beholder, says Shakespeare.
 I believe that is true.
-Then, however, I would like to add that the rhymes in poetry (like the approximately pentametric meter) is in the ear of listener.
+Then, however, I would like to add that the rhymes in poetry (like the pentameter) is in the ear of listener.
 It is time consuming to read houndreds figure out the rhyme structure.
 So an approximate idea of the rhymes could be have comparing the verse line endings.

 This is error prone.
 [Consider this sonnet by
 P.M.
 Møller](https://tekster.kb.dk/text/adl-texts-moeller01val-shoot-workid62307).